Which Petcurean Now Fresh Wet Recipes Get

 Now Fresh Wet Dog Food Review

 Considering only its ingredients list, Now Fresh wet appears to be an above-average moisture-rich dog food.

 As a group, the brand features an average protein content of 46% and a mean fat level of 26%.
 Together, these figures suggest a carbohydrate content of 20% for the overall product line.

 Which yields a relatively conservative fat-to-protein ratio of about 57%.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Even when you consider the protein-boosting effect of the peas and flaxseed, this still appears to reflect the profile of a wet product containing a significant amount of meat.

 Our Rating of Petcurean Now Fresh Wet Dog Food

 Petcurean Now Fresh is a grain-free wet dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

-The following list (if present) includes all dog food recalls since 2009 related to this Now Fresh product line.
-If there are no recalls listed here, we’ve not yet reported any events.
+The following automated list (if present) includes all dog food recalls related to this Now Fresh product through March 2024.

 A Final Word